Quicky Cycles

 • Changing unit settings (imperial vs. metric)

-Power on the display and take a ride on the Magnum Scout.
+Power on the display and take a ride on the Velotric Discover.

 Electric Bike Battery